geopython/stetl/examples/basics/readme.txt

-3_shape - transform an input XML file to a GML in memory etree and output to a Shape file 4_validate - use of the validator filter after generating the GML doc 5_split - split the input XML file before transforming to GML and output to multiple GML files 6_cmdargs - reuse ETL config file by substituting symbolic variables via command line (-a) arguments 7_mycomponent - adding custom/user-defined Input, Filter and/or Output Components 8_wfs - fetch input data from WFS and process it 9_string_templating - transform using standard Python string template with CSV input vars
+3_shape - transform an input XML file to a GML in memory etree and output to a Shape file 4_validate - use of the validator filter after generating the GML doc 5_split - split the input XML file before transforming to GML and output to multiple GML files 6_cmdargs - reuse ETL config file by substituting symbolic variables via command line (-a) arguments or properties file 7_mycomponent - adding custom/user-defined Input, Filter and/or Output Components 8_wfs - fetch input data from WFS and process it 9_string_templating - transform using standard Python string template with CSV input vars